akram09/eurecom-devops-lab/Lab03.md

     ```bash
     pre-commit install
     ```

+    - Create a github repository and push the local repository.

+    - Make sure that pre-commit are running.
+Try to change in `app.py` to make the formatting showing error on pre-commit.

+    - Take a screenshot of both a success push and an errored one.

-**Question 8: What happens when you commit code that doesn’t follow Black’s formatting rules?**
+**Question 8: What happens when you commit code that doesn’t follow formatting/linting rules?**

 ### Section 4: Automate Deployment with Jenkins
 1. Run Jenkins in Docker